Ipasky/aws-minecraft-modded-server/README.md

 # AWS EC2 for setting up a private Minecraft moded (Forge) server

 ## Introduction
-This repository is a guide for everyone who wants to set up their private Minecraft Forge server.
+This repository is a guide for everyone who wants to set up their private Minecraft Forge server (also for me to remember the, allways forgotten, steps).
 We are going to use AWS EC2 to host the server.

 ## Index
 - [Game version and mod list](#Game-Version-and-Mod-List)